alaTest Sites

 We analyzed user and expert ratings, product age and more factors.
 Compared to other Cell phones the Motorola DROID BIONIC is awarded an overall alaScore™ of 84/100 = Very good quality.

 alaTest has collected and analyzed 993 user reviews of Motorola DROID BIONIC from Amazon.com.
 The average user rating for this product is 3.3/5, compared to an average user rating of 3.8/5 for other Cell phones on Amazon.com.
-People are impressed by the screen and price.
-The portability and usability are also appreciated.
-Reviews about the sound and battery are different.
-Many are critical about the connectivity and reliability.
+Reviewers are impressed by the screen and price.
+The portability and usability are also mentioned favorably.
+There are some mixed reviews about the sound and battery, and there are some critical reviews about the connectivity and reliability.

 performance, usability, portability, price, screen